DevExpress-Examples/asp-net-core-dashboard-specify-dashboard-parameter-values-on-the-client/README.md

 <!-- default badges end -->
 # Dashboard for ASP.NET Core - How to specify dashboard parameter values on the client

-This example shows how to change dashboard parameter values in the ASPxDashboard control on the [client](https://docs.devexpress.com/Dashboard/400192/web-dashboard/aspnet-core-dashboard-control/client-side-api-overview?p=netframework).
+This example shows how to change dashboard parameter values in the Web Dashboard control on the [client](https://docs.devexpress.com/Dashboard/400192/web-dashboard/aspnet-core-dashboard-control/client-side-api-overview?p=netframework).

 This example uses the following methods: